 Almost four years later, these regulations, which are meant to protect and manage data in the digital age, have sweeping implications for not only citizens and businesses in the EU, but around the world.
 As a result of this, California has just passed its own version of GDPR, the CCPA.
 Are you ready for it?

-Since roughly one in 8 Americans live in California, it is incredibly likely that the CCPA will affect your organization.
+Since roughly one in 8 Americans, nearly 40 million people, live in California, it is incredibly likely that the CCPA will affect your organization.
 If you are wondering what exactly the CCPA means and what you can do to prepare: take a look at this easy guide to the CCPA.

 Why is the CCPA Such A Big Deal?